Methodology and transparency note

 • Unavailable / offline: should not contribute to scoring

-Each refresh workflow now fetches live for the sources it owns.
-If a source fails in that refresh, the latest snapshot records it as unavailable instead of silently reusing an older successful payload.
+Each refresh workflow attempts a live fetch for the sources it owns.
+If a source fails in that refresh, it drops out of scoring for that snapshot instead of silently reviving an older successful payload.
+Current sources contribute fully.
+Degraded sources are down-weighted.
+Stale sources are heavily down-weighted.
+Offline sources do not contribute.

 Important safeguards already implemented